 - In addition to consultations, issues and concerns raised by regulated and non-regulated parties during ongoing contact are considered in the development of related materials and other additional outreach activities.

 The CFIA has assessed its current practices, and, with its stakeholders, has identified several areas of improvement.
-The CFIA is committed to implementing these improvements and will update Canadians on progress by March 31, 2017.
+The CFIA is committed to implementing these improvements and Canadians were updated on progress on March 31, 2017.
 Performance metrics will include progress toward, or completion of, the identified areas of improvement.

 The CFIA is committed to performing regular check-ins with stakeholders on practices to identify further areas for improvement in the delivery of regulatory programs.